pingcap/docs/tidb-lightning/tidb-lightning-faq.md

 ## Why does TiDB Lightning report the `could not find first pair, this shouldn't happen` error?

-The reason for the error is that an anomaly occurs when scanning the locally sorted files, possibly because the number of files opened in lightning exceeds the system limit.
+The reason for the error is that an anomaly occurs when scanning the locally sorted files, possibly because the number of files opened in Lightning exceeds the system limit.
 In Linux system, you can use the `ulimit -n` command to confirm whether this value is too small.
-It is recommended that you adjust this value to `1000000` (`ulimit -n 1000000`) during lightning import.
+It is recommended that you adjust this value to `1000000` (`ulimit -n 1000000`) during Lightning import.